Does Caffeine Cause Yeast Infections?

 - If you can’t imagine ditching coffee, use a dietary supplement that helps maintain healthy cortisol levels, such as Cortisol Health.

 - Boost your defenses by taking probiotic supplements.
 My favorite one is Garden of Life Raw Probiotics.
 Probiotics help maintain a healthy bacterial balance in your vagina, making it more difficult for Candida to start multiplying and causing nasty symptoms.

-- As usual, the best and the healthiest option for you is to stop having any caffeine altogether to speed up your recovery and lower the risk of getting a vaginal yeast infection in the future.
+- The best and healthiest option for you is to stop having any caffeine altogether to speed up your recovery and lower the risk of getting a vaginal yeast infection in the future.

 Although ditching coffee is not absolutely necessary, if you want to avoid getting yeast infections, it’s the best you can do to support your immune system and stay healthy.

 On the other hand, the most sensible approach for coffee lovers is to try to reduce your coffee intake to two cups a day, or use decaf coffee.
-If you cannot imagine your life without caffeine make sure you boost your defenses with probiotic supplements.
+If you cannot imagine your life without caffeine, boost your defenses with probiotic supplements.
 Stay healthy!